PET Compliance Checklist

 As the market leader for pet travel we have compiled a list of the DEFRA procedures for you to follow to ensure your pet complies with the current PET Travel Scheme.

-PET Travel Scheme rule changes from 29th December 2014
+PET Travel Scheme rule changed on the 29th December 2014

-Some changes to the PET Travel Scheme rules will come into effect from 29th December 2014.
+Some changes to the PET Travel Scheme rules came into effect on 29th December 2014.
 You are responsible for ensuring your pet meets all of the rules for entering the UK under the PET Travel Scheme.

 You must also make sure that your pet is fully compliant with the rules of the EU PET Travel Scheme before it leaves the UK.
 Further details can be found at the